lichingngamba/lichingngamba/README.md

 - 👋 Hi, I’m @lichingngamba
 - 👀 I’m interested in machine learning and data science.
-- 🌱 I’m currently learning Mtech in data science.
+- 🌱 I have completed Mtech in Data Science and Engineering
 - 💞️ I’m looking to collaborate on industry expert on data science using Ml and AI.
 - 📫 How to reach me .... wa.me/+918414831094